Healthy Homes Assessment Bluff Hill

 What are the reasons why Healthy Homes Compliance so important?

-Around 1 in 3 households rent from New Zealand and Bluff Hill, and research shows us that these rental homes are more likely to be colder, older and have less efficient heating and are of lower standard than those owned by owners.
+About 1 in 3 households from New Zealand and Bluff Hill, and research has shown that these rental homes are most likely to be colder, older and have less effective heating and tend to be lower quality than owner occupied properties.

-The damp, cold and mouldy homes are associated with negative well-being outcomes, particularly diseases like colds and influenza, asthma, and cardiovascular issues.
-Additionally, those who reported at least four major issues with their housing often have lower levels of satisfaction with life and a decrease in well-being.
+The damp, cold and mouldy homes can have negative well-being results, specifically for illnesses such as colds and asthma, as well as cardiovascular issues.
+In addition, people who report four or more major issues with their housing often have lower levels of satisfaction with life and a decrease in mental health.

-Enhancing the standard of Bluff Hill rental property will help tenants experience improved mental and physical health and minimise the disruption to work, learning and daily life because of health issues.
-Your investment will be protected from mildew, mould and damp damage, meaning less maintenance costs in the long-term.
+Improving the standard of Bluff Hill rental property can allow tenants to experience better mental and physical health and reduce the disruptions to their work, education and daily life because of illness.
+Your investment will be safeguarded from mildew, mould and damp damage, meaning lower costs for maintenance in the long run.

-The Healthy Homes Standard is a list of the specific and minimum requirements for heating, insulation Ventilation, Moisture Ingress and Drainage, and Draught Stopping on Bluff Hill rental properties.
+The Healthy Homes Standards are a list of specific and minimum requirements for heating, insulation Ventilation, Moisture Ingress and Drainage, and Draught-stopping in Bluff Hill rental properties.

-Contact us now to discuss having a Bluff Hill Healthy Home assessment on your rental property today.
+Begin now by calling about receiving a Bluff Hill Healthy Home assessment on your rental property now.

 healthy homes assessment compliance